 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Affinity Financial Advisors is headquartered in Lawrence, KS.
-Affinity Financial Advisors offers financial advisor services in 17 states: Arizona, California, Colorado, Florida, Illinois, Iowa, Kansas, Louisiana, Missouri, Nebraska, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Texas, Wisconsin.
+Affinity Financial Advisors is headquartered in Lawrence, KS and currently serves in 16 states: Arizona, California, Colorado, Florida, Illinois, Kansas, Louisiana, Missouri, Nebraska, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Texas, Wisconsin.

 While Affinity Financial Advisors advises clients across a variety of portfolio sizes, the average client balance is currently $545,317.
 In total, Affinity Financial Advisors manages $400,808,540 in assets.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.